LucySanders84/BINF_UMGC_619/README.md

 * QC reports
 * Trimmed reads
+* Gene counts

+Analysis reports, tables and figures are stored in the `reports/` directory:

 * Alignment metrics
-* Gene counts
+* Gene expression tables and heatmap
-* Plots and figures
+* Raw and trimmed read counts and summary reports

 ---
 ## Example Pipeline Run